PKU-HMI-Lab/LIFT3D/README.md

 **2. Generate dataset.**
 - For Metaworld, datasets for training are directly generated in one script (under `tools`).
-- For RLbench, you should firstly generate source data and then convert source data to datasets for training.
+- For RLBench, you should firstly generate source data and then convert source data to datasets for training.

 ```bash
 # metaworld